Nervengift/read_thermal.py/README.md

 - Xenmuse XTR (thermal + thumbnail, set the subject distance to 1 meter)
 - AX8 (thermal + RGB)

-Other cameras might need some small tweaks (the embedded raw data can be in multiple image formats)
+Other cameras might need some small tweaks (the embedded raw data can be in multiple image formats).
+Let me know if you succesfully use other cameras so they can be added to this list.

 ## Credits